quantixed/TrackMateR/README.md

 Let’s go a bit further.

-TrackMateR can generate several different types of plot individually using commands.
-An alternative is to make a report.
+TrackMateR can generate several different types of plot individually using commands or it can make them all automatically and create a report for you.

 ``` r
 # perhaps the data we loaded in was not scaled properly